 This picture was actually taken in June 2016 (more than a year before Hurricane Harvey), after thousands of homes were evacuated in Brazoria County, Texas, due to a severe flood.
 In an attempt to protect his home, local resident Randy Wagner purchased an “Aqua Dam” and installed it around his property, as a local television station reported at the time:

 Of the thousands of homes evacuated and damaged by flooding in Brazoria County, one family’s home is high and dry on West FM 1462 in Rosharon.

 Randy Wagner decided to take a chance on something called an Aqua Dam, a product he discovered online.

-The product in question is not filled with air, but with water:
+The product in question is not “inflatable” in the sense that it is filled with air; rather, the AquaDam encloses water:

 He filled up 400 feet of 30 inch high tubes made of plastic and fabric with water.